Skip to main content

 MEDIUM PREVALENCE

-Rye bread (rugbrød) is a staple in Denmark and contains gluten.
-Other common sources of gluten include pastries and some sauces.
+Rye bread (rugbrød) is a daily staple in Denmark and contains gluten.
+Pastries and some sauces are other common sources to watch for.

 COMMONLY FOUND IN: